Table of Contents

 Many businesses continue to handle their financial affairs at a traditional bank.
 Here’s a look at what credit unions offer and the benefits that may make them a good bet for a variety of business entities.

-Like banks, credit unions provide accounts, loans, credit cards, and similar products—for business customers as well as for consumers.
-Additionally, just as some banks have a wider array of options designed for business owners than do their colleagues, certain credit unions feature more business-oriented products and services than are available from some of their competitors.
+Like banks, credit unions provide accounts, loans, credit cards, and similar products for business customers as well as for consumers.
+Additionally, just as some banks have a wider array of options designed for business owners than do their colleagues, certain credit unions feature more business-oriented products and services that are available from some of their competitors.

 But all else being equal, choosing a credit union rather than a bank can be an appealing option for businesses.
 Credit unions are member-owned and, as a result, relationship-driven, which often paves the way for better, more personalized service.
 Credit unions also offer a significant advantage in that unlike banks, they are non-profit.
 Their earnings are funneled back into their operations, so it’s possible, for example, that one customer’s deposit could become another customer’s loan.